maptime/msp/README.md

+#Maptime MSP

+Our site is at http://maptime.io/msp

+*Content below is part of the boiler plate from the Starter Site template.*

 ## Maptime Starter site

 Hosting your own meetup?
 Starter is desgined to be easily forked and tweaked to suit your own needs.
 Starter is a simple Jekyll theme for MapTime meetups.
 [Jekyll](http://jekyllrb.com/) is a simple, blog-aware, static site generator for personal, project, or organization sites.